Andrew Harvey (religious writer)

 Andrew Harvey (born 9 June 1952) is a British author, religious scholar and teacher of mystic traditions, known primarily for his popular nonfiction books on spiritual or mystical themes, beginning with his 1983 A Journey in Ladakh.
 He is the author of over 30 books, including, The Hope, A Guide to Sacred Activism, The Direct Path, the critically acclaimed Way of Passion: A Celebration of Rumi, The Return of the Mother and Son of Man.
 He was the subject of the 1993 BBC documentary "The Making of a Modern Mystic" and is the founder of the Sacred Activism movement.

 Harvey lives in Chicago, Illinois, where he continues to write when he is not lecturing.
 Harvey conducts workshops on Sacred Activism, the teachings of Rumi, yoga and practices that will lead to deeper spiritual awareness.
 Harvey travels with students to sacred sites in India, Australia and South Africa, and offers personal spiritual direction.
 Harvey was listed as number 33 in the Watkins' Mind Body Spirit magazine as one of the 100 Most Spiritually Influential Living People in 2012.
 In 2012, he was nominated for the Templeton Prize, which was awarded to the Dalai Lama.

 Early life and education

-Harvey was born in Coimbatore, India, in 1952 and lived there until he was nine years old.
+Harvey was born in Coimbatore, India, on 9 June, 1952 and lived there until he was nine years old.
 He was educated at English boarding schools and then the University of Oxford, where he later taught Shakespeare and French literature until 1977.
 He wrote his dissertation on madness in Shakespeare and Erasmus.